usimd/pi-gen-action/README.md

     # Additional options to include in PIGEN_DOCKER_OPTS
     docker-opts: ''

+    # If set to `1`, cloud-init and netplan will be installed and configured.
+This
+    # will allow you to configure your Raspberry Pi using cloud-init configuration
+    # files.
+The cloud-init configuration files should be placed in the bootfs or by
+    # editing the files in `stage2/04-cloud-init/files`.
+Cloud-init will be configured
+    # to read them on first boot.
+    enable-cloud-init: 1

     # Set whether a NOOBS image should be built as well.
 If enabled, the output
     # directory containing the NOOBS files will be saved as output variable
     # 'image-noobs-path'.